 … as well as plenty from the likes of The Moody Blues and The Divine Comedy.

 But what of solo Thinking Aloud productions?
 Well, album No.4, “Orogeny” was released in September 2016, with twelve new tracks concluding the journey started in “Syncline”!
 Here’s one track from the middle of the album as a taster:

 Teaming up with Boston-based singer/songwriter Andrea Kremer, my newest collaborative venture goes by the name of The Aeon Wanderers.
 In addition to recording a number of vocal-heavy cover versions in recent months, we are currently working on original songs for a new album that will be out as soon as it’s done!
 In the meantime, here’s a taster from our YouTube channel:

 But it doesn’t end there.
-It’s just possible that 2017 will see the arrival of a new Steve Jones solo album, which might just feature some more heavy Thinking Aloud input.
+It’s just possible that early 2018 will also see the arrival of a new Steve Jones solo album, which might just feature some more heavy Thinking Aloud input.